rstan-dev/P3-Kennel-Mate/README.md

   * Additional fields could be added to collect dog-specific information such as dietary requirements, medication, health conditions, behavioural observations etc.
   * Additional services could be added and revenue tracked such as meals, grooming, half-day and full-day rates etc.
   * As stated above the KOT11 unresolved bug could be fixed for enhanced UX.
+  * There were several suggestions to improve the UX identified in the User Observation Exercise.
+See [TESTING.md](TESTING.md)

 ## Forking & Cloning Instructions
 * To create a copy of the repo in GitHub to edit: